awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-hadrupal-tutorial.md

 To use an external database with an application running in Elastic Beanstalk, first launch a DB instance with Amazon RDS\.
 When you launch an instance with Amazon RDS, it is completely independent of Elastic Beanstalk and your Elastic Beanstalk environments, and will not be terminated or monitored by Elastic Beanstalk\.

 Use the Amazon RDS console to launch a Multi\-AZ **MySQL** DB instance\.
-Choosing a Multi\-AZ deployment ensures that your database will failover and continue to be available if the master DB instance goes out of service\.
+Choosing a Multi\-AZ deployment ensures that your database will failover and continue to be available if the source DB instance goes out of service\.

 **To launch an RDS DB instance in a default VPC**